 Traditional Indian food is based on the concept of Ayurveda.

-As per Ayurvedic eating, a meal should have a balance of 5 main tastes contributed by different cooking ingredients.
+This nutritional value of Indian foods means that a meal should have a balance of 5 main tastes contributed by different cooking ingredients.
 These tastes are sweet, sour, hot, pungent and bitter.

 A typical Indian meal will include: